 When it comes to heroin abuse, Massachusetts users are at high risk.
 If you’re using this drug, you may feel as though you cannot stop.
 You may be unsure how to turn the corner and reclaim your life.
 When it comes down to it, heroin addiction in MA is terrifying when you take a closer look at the numbers.
 Can you overcome these risks?
-You can, when you reach out to our team at Rockland Recovery Treatment Center for help.
+You can, when you reach out to our heroin addiction treatment center for help.

 Heroin Abuse Massachusetts Figures